paoloose/dotfiles/README.md

   localectl set-x11-keymap <layout>
   localectl set-x11-keymap <layout> <variant>
   ```
+- A lock screen, I use [betterlockscreen](https://github.com/betterlockscreen/betterlockscreen#installation)
+  as a *better* replacement for i3lock.

-- Install recommended packages for your hardware.
+- The recommended packages (firmware) for your hardware.

   - For nvidia, see [Nvidia Drivers for Debian](https://wiki.debian.org/NvidiaGraphicsDrivers).
-  - For other hardware such as AMD see [Debian graphics card](https://wiki.debian.org/GraphicsCard).
+  - For other such as AMD see [Debian graphics card](https://wiki.debian.org/GraphicsCard).

 ## How to create your own dotfiles repo